kushagrasarathe/Basic-Recon-Script/README.md

 Simply nagivate to project folder and type ```./script.sh```

 # Features
-The script uses [subfinder](https://github.com/projectdiscovery/subfinder) and [assetfinder](https://github.com/tomnomnom/assetfinder) to enumerate subdomains, then [httprobe](https://github.com/tomnomnom/httprobe) collects all alive subdomains and then [nmap](https://nmap.org/) is used to look for open ports.
+The script uses [subfinder](https://github.com/projectdiscovery/subfinder) and [assetfinder](https://github.com/tomnomnom/assetfinder) to enumerate subdomains, then [httprobe](https://github.com/tomnomnom/httprobe) collects all alive subdomains.
 The script is still in progress and more cool features will be added soon.